Skip to main content

 For effective environmental management, we collect data on the environmental performance of business operations using the Environmental Data Aggregation System.

 The system was upgraded in fiscal 2016, and it now supports multiple languages and is able to directly register environmental load data from some 1,200 Hitachi business sites worldwide on items such as energy use, CO2 emissions, and waste generation, as well as whether it falls under relevant environmental laws and regulations.
-The collected data will be aggregated and analyzed at the CSR and Environmental Strategy Division where we will identify environmental management issues, share instructive examples within the Group, and improve environmental practices.
+The collected data will be aggregated and analyzed at the Sustainability Promotion Division where we will identify environmental management issues, share instructive examples within the Group, and improve environmental practices.

 At the approximately 200 business sites that meet Hitachi's environmental management criteria, we collect and analyze data on such key items as energy, waste materials, and water on a monthly and quarterly basis so that the environmental management levels can be further increased.